 Being a predominantly white, British area demographically, we tend to receive most applications from female applicants within this characteristic and wish to monitor this to determine what actions we can take to ensure we are not discriminating against other protected characteristics.
 We have come so far with this objective in that we have recruited more males onto the team in the past two years (4 out of 12) and have recruited two young persons under the age of 20 at the time of application to diversify the age range of the staff team.
-We have also recruited a member of staff with disabilities and one non-UK National member of staff.
+We have also recruited a member of staff with disabilities and four non-UK National members of staff, three of which are from minority ethnic groups.
 However, our applications are still mostly from white British applicants.
 There is further potential for development of this.